towolf/towolf.github.com/docs/PsychDocumentation/UseTheSource.markdown

 title: UseTheSource
 categories:
   - PsychDocumentation
+encoding: UTF-8
 ---

-UseTheSource \- How to access the Psychtoolbox source code.
+UseTheSource - How to access the Psychtoolbox source code.

 If you are interested in the source code for the C language modules of Psychtoolbox \(i.e., the MEX file extensions